db4rnR/aureuserp/.ai/guidelines/test-helpers-utilities.md

 ## Testing Traits

-AureusERP provides several traits that can be used to add specific functionality to your tests.
+The project provides several traits that can be used to add specific functionality to your tests.

 ### API Testing Trait